The Oregon Trail (1971 video game): Gameplay

 The Oregon Trail is a text-based strategy video game in which the player, as the leader of a wagon train, controls a group journeying down the Oregon Trail from Independence, Missouri, to Oregon City, Oregon, in 1847.
-The player purchases supplies, then plays through approximately twelve rounds of decision making, each representing two weeks on the trail.
+The player purchases supplies, then plays through about 12 rounds of decision-making, each representing two weeks on the trail.
 Each round begins with the player being told their current distance along the trail and the date, along with their current supplies.
 Supplies consist of food, bullets, clothing, miscellaneous supplies, and cash, each given as a number.
 Players are given the option to hunt for food, and in some rounds to stop at a fort to purchase supplies, and then choose how much food to consume that round.
 The game closes the round by randomly selecting one or two events and weather conditions.
-The events include storms damaging supplies, wagons breaking down, and attacks by wild animals or "hostile riders"; weather conditions can slow down the rate of travel, which can result in additional rounds needed to reach Oregon.
+The events include storms damaging supplies, wagons breaking down, and attacks by wild animals or "hostile riders"; weather conditions can slow travel, which can increase the rounds needed to reach Oregon.

 When hunting, or when attacked, the game prompts the player to type a word—"BANG" in the original version, or a randomly selected word like "BANG" or "POW" in later versions—with misspellings resulting in no effect.
 When hunting, the faster the word is typed, the more food is gathered.
-The game ends when the player reaches Oregon, or if they die along the trail; death can occur due to an attack or by running out of supplies.
-Running out of food results in starvation, while lack of clothing in cold weather, low levels of food, or random events such as snakebite or a hunting accident lead to illness; this results in death if the player does not have miscellaneous supplies for minor or regular illnesses, or cannot afford a doctor in the case of serious illnesses.
+The game ends when the player reaches Oregon or dies along the trail; death can occur due to an attack or by running out of supplies.
+Running out of food results in starvation, while lack of clothing in cold weather, low levels of food, or random events such as snakebite or a hunting accident lead to illness; this results in death if the player does not have miscellaneous supplies for minor or regular illnesses, such as cholera, and typhoid fever, or dysentery, or cannot afford a doctor in the case of serious illnesses.